 And because I don’t want to burden others with whatever might be upsetting me, I tend to internalise it all which means more sulking.
 And because I’m not sharing my feelings with anyone, I convince myself that no one cares which makes me feel like a great big loser, which makes me wallow even more.
 It’s a terrible, terrible cycle!

-Thankfully, I know that I’m being silly and am able to reach out to someone eventually who will help to get me back on track (even if I don’t tell them what’s going on) and I can move past it.
+Thankfully, I know that I’m being silly and can reach out to someone eventually who will help to get me back on track (even if I don’t tell them what’s going on) and I can move past it.
 But when I’m in the midst of my little pity party, I am convinced it will never end!

 (5) I put too much faith in others